 Douglas Lawrence – organist

-In Melbourne, Douglas Lawrence is currently Director of Music at The Scots’ Church.
-He founded and directs the Australian Baroque Ensemble and the Australian Chamber Choir.
+In Melbourne, Douglas Lawrence is Director of Music to the Scots Church and Artistic Director of the Australian Chamber Choir.
 He teaches organ for the Conservatorium of Music at the University of Melbourne.
 He was a sessional lecturer to the United Faculty of Theology and the Australian Catholic University.

 Douglas Lawrence is much sought after as a judge in organ playing and choral competitions and his opinion is highly regarded in the field of organ design for churches and concert halls.

 Artistic Director, Australian Chamber Choir (2007 to present)

 Artistic Director, Southern Grampians Promenade of Sacred Music (2004-2013)

 Director of Music, The Scots’ Church, Melbourne (1998 to present)

 Teacher of Organ, Conservatorium of Music, University of Melbourne (1976-present)